 - Dark Corn Syrup: The dark corn syrup is here to stabilize the wet sugar mixture.
 You can substitute the dark corn syrup with glucose, light corn syrup, or omit it completely.
 If you omit the corn syrup, you run a greater risk of the pralines crystalizing.

-- Milk: I use whole milk for candy making, such as this pecan praline recipe, because the extra fat helps keep the sugar from crystalizing.
+- Milk: I use whole milk for candy making, because the extra fat helps keep the sugar from crystalizing.
 It also adds a richness to the final flavor and texture.

 - Pecans: It's no secret that I love to use Southern pecans in baking (here's lookin' at you, the pecan pie in my shop!).
 Nothing beats fresh, plump pecans especially when it is the primary flavor of the pralines.
 But any pecan halves will do.
 If you keep them for longer than a month or your kitchen is consistently warm, store them in the freezer to preserve freshness.